drvinceknight/pfm/book/tools-for-mathematics/03-calculus/solutions/main.md

 cubic.subs({x: 1})
 ```

-which gives $c_1=0$ which we substitute back in to our expression for the cubic:
+which gives $c_1=0$ which we substitute back into our expression for the cubic:

 ```{code-cell} ipython3
 cubic = cubic.subs({c1: 0})